Let’s start with React by creating our first project. For that, we will use Vite, which is the official recommendation.

 Local: http://localhost:5173/

-It may not be the best app in the world but hey!
-It means everything is working correctly for you 😉.
+It’s not the best App in the world, but hey!
+It means everything worked correctly for you 😉.

 Vite has Hot Reload.
-This means that the changes you make in the code are shown instantly in this “preview,” and it’s a great help for development.
+This means the changes you make to the code are shown instantly in this “preview,” and it’s a great help for development.

 Build and Deployment

-When you have finished programming your application (in many many days), at some point we will need to build the final application.
+When you have finished programming your application (after many, many days), at some point we will need to build the final application.

 To generate an optimized version of your application, use: